Bishaash

-Bishaash (বিশ্বাস; Belief) is a Bangladeshi supernatural television series produced by BBC World Service Trust which was first broadcast on Bangladesh Television from 16 October 2010 until 18 March 2011.
+Bishaash (বিশ্বাস; Belief) is a Bangladeshi supernatural television series produced by BBC World Service Trust which was first broadcast on Bangladesh Television from 16 October 2010 to 18 March 2011.

 The series stars Shama Rahman, Sayed Babu, Arabi Rahman and Rahmat Ali.
-It is about a British Bangladeshi woman named Zara who relocates to Bangladesh after she inherits a stake in a mysterious supernatural detective agency in Dhaka.
+It is about a British-Bangladeshi woman named Zara who relocates to Bangladesh after inheriting a stake in a mysterious supernatural detective agency in Dhaka.

 Plot summary

-Zara Rahman (Shama Rahman), a young, head-strong, inquisitive woman discovers she has inherited co-ownership of an antique shop in Dhaka after the death of her grandfather.
-She moves to Bangladesh.
-She finds out the shop also houses a supernatural detective agency.
-She meets young supernatural investigator Abir Zaman (Babu Md.
-Shaidul Islam Molla) and is thrown into his world of supernatural mystery, magic and adventure.
+Zara Rahman (Shama Rahman), a young, head-strong and inquisitive woman discovers that she has inherited co-ownership of an antique shop in Dhaka after the death of her grandfather.
+When she moves to Bangladesh she learns that the shop also houses a supernatural detective agency.
+She meets young supernatural investigator Abir Zaman (Sayed Babu), his uncle Ferdous Zaman (Rahmat Ali) and his cousin sister Laboni (Arabi Rahman) and is thrown into his world of supernatural mystery, magic and adventure.
+The story progresses with various twists and events relating to the Zaman Family and ends with a huge unexpected twist and the darkest secret of the Zaman Family.

 Overview

 Bishaash is south Asia's first supernatural detective series. and the first serial drama shot between Bangladesh and London, England.
 There are 24 paired episodes, each lasting 25 minutes.

 The series features dialogue in Bengali and English.
 Initially, the dialogue in the series is in Bangla with English subtitles.
 However, episode by episode, more and more English dialogue is introduced.

 The series was part of Mott MacDonald's £50 million nine-year programme since 2007 aimed at teaching many of the poorest people in Bangladesh what project director John Shotton describes as "vocational English".
 One of their project partners is broadcaster BBC World Service.
 The series was made by the BBC World Service Trust.

 The programme was an initiative of English in Action, funded by the Department for International Development. by 2017.

 The storylines have a supernatural twist which includes themes of family tradition, love, evil, and danger.